Chehinez Jemi: Career

 She won the gold medal in her event at the 2019 African Karate Championships held in Gaborone, Botswana.
 She also won the silver medal in the women's team kumite event.
 She won the gold medal in the women's +68 kg event at the 2019 African Games held in Rabat, Morocco.

 In June 2021, she competed at the World Olympic Qualification Tournament held in Paris, France hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 In November 2021, she competed in the women's +68 kg event at the World Karate Championships held in Dubai, United Arab Emirates where she was eliminated in her second match.
 In 2022, she won one of the bronze medals in the women's +68 kg event at the Mediterranean Games held in Oran, Algeria.
 She defeated María Torres of Spain in her bronze medal match.

 She won the bronze medal in the women's +68 kg event at the 2022 World Games held in Birmingham, United States.
 She defeated Titta Keinänen of Finland in her bronze medal match.
 She won one of the bronze medals in the women's +68 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+In 2023, she lost her bronze medal match in the women's +68 kg event at the World Karate Championships held in Budapest, Hungary.